 This is why when you vet your corporate travel agency, you need to look for a combination of technology and human service.
 Often, these solutions are called travel management platforms.
 There are a few well-known, enterprise travel management platforms.
 These can be good options, depending on the size and needs of the company.

-In 2020 and beyond, a company that can only offer the human element won’t be able to help your business automate travel policy compliance, whereas a company that focuses only on technology won’t be able to support your travelers when they’re stuck in a foreign city and can’t get home.
+These days in 2023 and beyond, a company that can only offer the human element won’t be able to help your business automate travel policy compliance, whereas a company that focuses only on technology won’t be able to support your travelers when they’re stuck in a foreign city and can’t get home.

 That’s why you need both technology and support.